 Getting started

-openpicker is an open-source CSS element picker for the web.
+OpenPicker is an open-source CSS element picker for the web.
 It has two parts:

 - A browser extension that renders the whole picking experience — a hover highlight, a sidebar inspector, a DOM-tree navigator, a live match count, and per-site selector settings.